7 Promising Amnesia Romance Books

 7. An Earl, the Girl, and a Toddler (Rogues and Remarkable Women)

 An Earl, the Girl, and a Toddler is a historical multicultural romance.
 Our heroine, Jemina, survived a shipwreck en route to London from Jamaica, where she’s from.
 She is suffering from amnesia and can’t remember anything about what she’s doing there.
-Since she was found alone, she ended up being put into bedlam.
+Since she was found alone, she ended up being put into chaos.
 The story dives into how women of the time had no agency over their lives, especially all the struggles they faced with mental health.

 Author Vanessa Riley is famous for historical romance writing.
 The book’s first part was satisfying, but the ending was dull.
 Some of the readers said that the story was a little bit confusing.
-So, if you want to read the book, I suggest you read slowly and try understanding what the characters feel and want.
+So, if you want to read the book, I suggest you read slowly and try to understand what the characters feel and want.

 An Earl the Girl and a Toddler